meleu/my-notes/links.md

 - <https://jgthms.com/web-design-in-4-minutes/> - webdesign in 4 minutes.
 - <https://www.freecodecamp.org/> - really awesome to learn frontend stuff.
 - <https://learnfromsteph.dev/> - A (modern/2020ish) web development video course for beginners
+- <https://pagexl.com/> - Create a simple and beautiful one-page website in 5 minutes.
 - <https://csslayout.io/> - nice inspiration to pick a layout and then practice CSS.
 - <https://css-tricks.com/dom/> - nice article to explain in simple terms what the DOM is.
 - <https://htmldom.dev/> - useful DOM manipulation recipes.